georgebejinariu/Language_Prediction/README.md

 # Language_Prediction

-The aim of this project is to identify the French and English languages in given texts.
+The aim of this project is to identify the French and English parts in text.

 Contents: